 As the Martian atmosphere was largely stripped away, the decreasing amount of CO2 weakened the greenhouse effect to the point that Mars became so cold and its atmosphere so thin that water could only exist on the Martian surface as ice.
 It got so cold that much of the CO2 froze out of the atmosphere too.
 Today, the Martian ice caps are about half water ice and half frozen carbon dioxide ice.

 But if Venus lost most of its water vapor to photolysis, why didn’t the Earth?
-Being cooler than Venus, Earth would have much less water vapor in its atmosphere to be lost to photolysis.
-However, water vapor lost to photolysis would be replaced by water vapor which would evaporate from the oceans so over billions of years the Earth should have lost its water too.
-Photosynthesis comes to the rescue.
-That free oxygen that photosynthesis produces gradually built up to form an ozone (O3) layer in the upper stratosphere which blocked most of the UV from reaching the water vapor.
+Being cooler than Venus, Earth would have much less water vapor in its atmosphere; unlike Venus, most of Earth’s water was in the surface oceans which would have been largely protected from photolysis even without an ozone layer.
+The little amount of water vapor that was in the early Earth’s atmosphere would have been vulnerable to photolysis but would have been replaced by more from the oceans, perhaps slightly depleted them but photosynthesis slowly came to the rescue.
+Over billions of years the free oxygen that photosynthesis produced gradually built up to form an ozone (O3) layer in the stratosphere which blocked most of the solar UV from reaching the water vapor in the lower atmosphere.
 To understand how this happens, you need to understand a little about the structure of the Earth’s atmosphere and the distribution of water vapor within it.

 The Earth’s atmosphere currently consists of about 78% nitrogen gas, 21% oxygen gas, 1% of argon gas, and trace amount of other gases such as carbon dioxide.
 Those percentages remain the same whether at sea level or high up near the outer edge of the atmosphere.
 The amounts of the gases greatly decrease with higher elevation but the percentages do not change.
 This is not true of water vapor.

 Water near the surface of the Earth is close to what is known as the triple point.
 The temperature and pressure are such that water can exist in all three states: solid, liquid, and gas.
-Because of this, the amount of water in the atmosphere can vary greatly both horizontally and vertically.
-If it is cloudy and the air is still, water vapor will tend to hug the ground and remain more concentrated near bodies of water.
+Because of this, the amount of water vapor in the atmosphere can vary greatly both horizontally and vertically.
+If it is cloudy and the air is still, water vapor will tend to hug the ground and remain more concentrated near bodies of water (mist and fog).

 The atmosphere of the Earth is largely transparent to the passage of visible light from the sun (aside from clouds and fog).
 Some of that light is absorbed by the ground, heating it up.
-The heated ground heats the air immediately above it which expands and rises, creating convection (vertical movements of the air).
-The lowest layer of the atmosphere, the troposphere, is defined by how high convection will reach.
+The heated ground re-emits the energy as infrared radiation which heats the air immediately above it which expands and rises, creating convection (vertical movements of the air).
+The lowest layer of the atmosphere, the troposphere where most of Earth’s air is, is defined by how high convection will reach (of course, to balance air going up, there must be air going down to complete the convection cycle).
 Eventually the rising warm air will expand and cool until it is no longer warmer than the surrounding air at which point it will stop rising.
-That end of convection marks the top of the troposphere, a boundary known as the tropopause.
-Above the tropopause is the stratosphere in which there may be very fast horizontal movement of air but virtually no vertical movement of air; the air is stratified (in horizontal layers).
-In the lower stratosphere is the ozone layer.
+That upper end of convection marks the top of the troposphere, a boundary known as the tropopause.
+Convection will carry water vapor up to the tropopause but not normally any higher.
+Above the tropopause is the stratosphere in which there may be very fast horizontal movement of air but virtually no vertical movement of air; the air is stratified (in horizontal layers) and is normally quite dry.
+In the stratosphere is the ozone layer.

 The elevation of the tropopause depends on how much the Earth’s surface is heated.
 Above the poles, the tropopause has an elevation of some 5.6 miles compared to 11 miles at the equator.
-The ozone layer, with average ozone concentrations of < 10 ppm (compared to ~ 0.3 near the surface) ranges from 9 to 22 miles.
+The ozone layer, with average ozone concentrations of < 10 ppm (compared to ~ 0.3 ppm near the surface) ranges from 9 to 22 miles in elevation.
 Water vapor is confined to the troposphere which means very little of it is above the ozone layer which protects it from photolysis.
-The ozone layer is not a perfect protector but the amount is photolysis is insignificant.
+The ozone layer is not a perfect protector but the amount of photolysis is greatly reduced.

 The absorption of UV by the ozone releases heat which means as you go higher in the stratosphere, the air, although still very cold, gets warmer as can be seen in the image above and it is this which stratifies the air in the stratosphere and prevents convection.
 An air layer in the stratosphere cannot rise, creating convection, because the air above it is warmer.
 Venus, lacking an ozone layer, has no stratosphere.
-Its troposphere extends much higher than does that of the Earth.
-Its clouds begin at an elevation of ~ 50 miles where its air pressure is about equal to that of Earth at sea level.
+Its troposphere extends much higher than does that of the Earth because it is so much thicker and hotter.
+By definition, there is convection but it lacks any water vapor.
+Its waterless clouds begin at an elevation of ~ 50 miles at which elevation its air pressure is about equal to that of Earth’s at sea level.

 Everyone knows that carbon dioxide is a (not particularly efficient) greenhouse gas as is the more efficient methane gas.
-What many don’t know is that water vapor is also a greenhouse gas, probably more important than any other greenhouse gases.
-Worse yet, water vapor has a strong positive feedback which means that the more water vapor in the air, the warmer the atmosphere gets which means that the more water vapor the air can hold which means that the air gets warmer which means it can hold more water vapor which means …
+What many don’t know is that water vapor is also a greenhouse gas, probably more important than any other greenhouse gas.
+Worse yet, water vapor has a strong positive feedback which means that the more water vapor in the air, the warmer the atmosphere gets which means that the air can hold more water vapor which means that the air gets warmer which means it can hold more water vapor which means …